 4 Translating SNOMED CT

 SNOMED CT translations are required for the implementation of the system in non-English speaking countries.
 The most important goal in translating is to ensure semantic equivalence between the source (International Release) and target language (National Releases).
-Therefore the principle of concept-based translation must be applied: translators must first check the meaning of a concept before they translate.
-For this purpose, the translator consults the position of the concept in the SNOMED CT ontology (i.e., the formal concept model).
-This means that translations should always start from the concept’s formal definition in the ontology (and not from the term to be translated).
-Since the ontology may contain errors, it is important that translators carefully check the formal definitions and are aware of possible inconsistent or erroneous relationships.
+Therefore the principle of concept-based translation must be applied: Translations should always start from the Fully Specified Name (FSN), which describes the meaning of the concept in natural language.
+As the ontology may contain errors, it is important that translators are aware of possible inconsistent or erroneous relationships and report modelling that contradicts the FSN.